dyhes/zulip/docs/git/overview.md

-# Quick start: how Zulip uses Git and GitHub
+# Quick start: how Aloha uses Git and GitHub

-This quick start provides a brief overview of how Zulip uses Git and GitHub.
+This quick start provides a brief overview of how Aloha uses Git and GitHub.

 Those who are familiar with Git and GitHub should be able to start contributing with these details in mind: